microsoft/ApplicationInsights-Python/README.md

 `appinsights` property will be placed on each incoming `request` object in your views.
 This will have the following properties:

-* `client`: This is an instance of the :class:`applicationinsights.TelemetryClient` type, which will submit telemetry to the same instrumentation key, and will parent each telemetry item to the current request.
+* `client`: This is an instance of the `applicationinsights.TelemetryClient` type, which will submit telemetry to the same instrumentation key, and will parent each telemetry item to the current request.
-* `request`: This is the :class:`applicationinsights.channel.contracts.RequestData` instance for the current request.
+* `request`: This is the `applicationinsights.channel.contracts.RequestData`
+  instance for the current request.
 You can modify properties on this object during the handling of the current request.
 It will be submitted when the request has finished.
-* `context`: This is the :class:`applicationinsights.channel.TelemetryContext` object for the current ApplicationInsights sender.
+* `context`: This is the `applicationinsights.channel.TelemetryContext`
+  object for the current ApplicationInsights sender.

 You can also hook up logging to Django.
 For example, to log all builtin Django warnings and errors, use the following logging configuration in